 The key for dressing for the cold (or really any other time of the year) is layers!
 Modularity allows you to adjust your “insulation” to be appropriate at any level of exposure and any level of bodily activity.
 You’ve probably heard this before, but the old adage is true – cotton kills.
 Avoid wearing cotton and instead choose items made from moisture-wicking materials such as wool, polyester, or Tencel.

 When wearing layers, you should have a base layer, such as long underwear, a middle layer of fleece or light down jacket, and then finally a water-resistant outer layer.
-Don’t forget about your head, hands, and feet!
+Need some suggestions?
+Check out what Field and Stream recommend here, including the Burgeon Outdoor Flume Base Layer.
+And don’t forget about your head, hands, and feet!
 Hats are a great way to keep your head warm.
 In extreme cold and wind, you’ll likely want a balaclava to keep your face warm, too.
 Mittens are always warmer than gloves but choose what works best for you.
 If you’re playing in the snow, you’ll want waterproof gloves.
 Your feet will be happy with thick non-cotton socks, such as Smartwool.
 Warming packets can also be used on your hands and feet on those bitter New England winter days.

 And don’t forget about eyewear!
 Goggles are great for winter sports as they stay on your head better and help protect your eyes from potential injuries from tree branches or ski poles.
 On those bring sunny days, sunglasses are a must!
 Snow makes everything brighter.